-- Actively participate in health education, promotional opportunities and contingency planning activities that are applicable to the communities in which we operate.
+- Actively participate in health education, promotional opportunities and contingency planning activities applicable to the communities within which we operate.

 We implement health surveillance systems to support the early detection of adverse health impacts in our workforce and monitor the potential health and safety impacts of our operations on communities with the aim of minimising adverse impacts on them.
 We achieve this through collaboration with our local communities and government agencies to identify and implement initiatives that improve health in those communities.

 Our aim is to achieve a year-on-year reduction in the number of new cases of occupational diseases.

 Our HIV/AIDS management programmes

 As a company operating in over 35 countries, we have the opportunity to make a positive impact on the communities near our assets.
 A key part of operating responsibly is to work with government, NGOs and other stakeholders to support the health and wellbeing of our host communities.

 In the DRC, we deliver health and education campaigns and effective prevention strategies through our Watu Wetu Health Services programmes.
 We provide voluntary counselling, testing and awareness, including information on how to reduce mother-to-child transmission, which we offer as part of our employees’ annual medical examinations.
 Collaboration is central to any successful approach to tackling HIV/AIDS, and we work with the country’s Ministry of Health, local authority and a local radio station.